qpython-android/qpython/docs/_sources/en/guide_libraries.txt

 ==========================
 QPython is using the Python 2.7.2 and it support most Python stardard libraries.
 And you could see their documentation through Python documentation.

-QPython dynload libraries (python built-in .so libraries)
+QPython dynload libraries
 --------------------------------------------------------------
+Just like Python, QPython contains python built-in .so libraries.

 Usually, you don't need to  import them manually, they were used in stardard libraries, and could be imported automatically.

 * _codecs_cn.so